Members are Paying for Data Breaches

 Credit unions like CCU bear the brunt of these costs after a merchant data breach, even though we (and Members like you) had nothing to do with it.

-Please view this short video that explains the issue in one minute:
+This short video that explains the issue in one minute:

 To give you one example, after the Target breach, credit unions were left on the hook for $30.6 million and credit unions reissued 4.6 million credit and debit cards.